-In the daily content operation of AnQiCMS, we usually hope that the system can automatically render Markdown format content into beautiful HTML for direct display on the website.However, in certain specific scenarios, such as when you may need to export the original Markdown text to other platforms, or to directly display Markdown code blocks on a page (for example, in tutorials or technical articles), or to provide pure Markdown data for API interfaces, it is particularly important for AnQiCMS to display the original Markdown text instead of the rendered HTML.
+In AnQiCMS (AnQiCMS) daily content operation, we usually hope that the system can automatically render Markdown format content into beautiful HTML for direct display on the website.However, in certain specific scenarios, such as when you may need to export the original Markdown to other platforms, or display Markdown code blocks directly on the page (for example, in tutorials or technical articles), or provide pure Markdown data for API interfaces, it is particularly important for AnQiCMS to display the original Markdown text rather than the rendered HTML.

-AnQiCMS provides flexible control options, allowing you to achieve this requirement at the content output level.
+AnQiCMS provides flexible control options, allowing you to meet this need at the content output level.

 Understand the default rendering mechanism of AnQiCMS

-Firstly, we need to understand the basic logic of AnQiCMS handling Markdown content.When you enter 'Content Settings' in the 'Global Settings' backstage and enable the Markdown editor, the system will automatically parse and render the Markdown content edited through the editor into HTML by default when it is output on the front-end page.This is convenient and efficient for most content display scenarios.
+Firstly, we need to understand the basic logic of AnQiCMS handling Markdown content.When you go to the "Global Settings" in the background, enter the "Content Settings" and enable the Markdown editor, the system will automatically parse and render the Markdown content edited by the editor into HTML by default when it is output on the front-end page.This is convenient and efficient for most content display scenarios.

-However, if you wish to override the default behavior at a specific display location or for specific content, AnQiCMS allows you to fine-tune control through template tag parameters.
+But if you want to override this default behavior at a specific display location or for specific content, AnQiCMS allows you to fine-tune control through template tag parameters.

 Control the rendering behavior of Markdown in the template

-To display the Markdown original text instead of rendering it as HTML, the core lies in modifying your website template file.
-AnQiCMS handles core content types such as "Document Details", "Category Details", and "Single Page Details".ContentWhen the (content) field is provided, all of them have provided arenderparameter to control whether Markdown is converted to HTML.
+To implement displaying Markdown original text instead of rendering it as HTML, the core lies in modifying your website template file.
+AnQiCMS handles the core content types such as 'Document Details', 'Category Details', and 'Single Page Details'.Content(Content) field, all providedrenderparameter to control whether Markdown to HTML conversion is performed.

-Let's take the most common document content as an example to illustrate in detail:
+Let us take the most common document content as an example to explain in detail:

-To make the system display the Markdown original, you just need to inarchiveDetail(or}categoryDetail/pageDetail)tag, addname="Content"the call withrender=falsethis parameter.
+To make the system display the original Markdown, you just need to inarchiveDetail(orcategoryDetail/pageDetailtag, forname="Content"call to addrender=falsethis parameter.
 The modified code will look like this:

 {# 显示Markdown原文,不进行渲染 #}